spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

     ```

-3. Compare the new **values.yaml** against the original **values.yaml** you used for the Palette installation.
+3. Compare the new **values.yaml** against the original **values.yaml** you used for the initial Palette installation.
 Address any new parameters added to the values file.